abh1n4v/cccBot/README.md

   ```
   if python is not found, try python3.

 7.Esc out of fullscreen mode if you are in fullscreen.
+Make sure ur browser zoom level is on 100% and not anything else
   As soon as u run the code, hover your mouse (DONT CLICK) over the "Check answers" button, then over the "Next" button and then over the "Submit Code" button, each for 2 seconds.
   It is advisable that you keep your terminal open as a small window on your screen for this step so that you can see the prompts and know when to change buttons.
   Type in the number of CODING questions after the prompt, hit enter,  and MAXIMISE YOUR BROWSER WINDOW. (do not go fullscreen)